Skip Navigation

 Learning Is For Everyone (LIFE) Program

-NCS offers Learning Is For Everyone (LIFE), academic programming for students that struggle with college-preparatory pacing, skills, concepts, and curriculum or have other challenges that may impact their learning potential.
-Students with learning differences, such as reading, math or written language learning disabilities, processing disorders, ADHD, or disorders on the spectrum can realize their intellectual, physical, spiritual, and social potential while attending NCS.
+NCS offers Learning Is For Everyone (LIFE), academic programming for students who struggle with college-preparatory pacing, skills, concepts, and curriculum, or have other challenges that may impact their learning potential.
+Students with learning differences, such as reading, math, or written language learning disabilities, processing disorders, ADHD, or disorders on the spectrum, can realize their intellectual, physical, spiritual, and social potential while attending NCS.
 Students accessing LIFE may need, in one or more areas, an Academic Support Plan for classroom accommodations, tutoring, dual instruction in the classroom, a prescriptive instructional approach, or subject-oriented LIFE classes.

 Students participating in one or more LIFE services are: